FAQs

 What happens when the trial ends?

-In conducting the Trial TasNetworks makes gives no undertaking that it will introduce new network tariffs in the future that are the same as, or similar to, the network tariffs tested during the trial, or that any future network tariffs introduced by TasNetworks will be made available on the same terms or at the same prices as the network billing arrangements that were the subject of the Trial.
+In staging the trial, TasNetworks makes gives no undertaking that it will introduce new network tariffs in the future that are the same as, or similar to, the network tariffs tested during the trial, or that any future network tariffs introduced by TasNetworks will be made available on the same terms or at the same prices as the network billing arrangements that were the subject of the trial.

 A 12-month testing phase is considered sufficiently long to properly test the objectives of the Trial, and to account for seasonal variations in participants’ energy use and generation.
 Anything less is unlikely to yield meaningful results for individual participants or for the Trial.

-By agreeing to participate in the Trial, participants will be agreeing to the application of the Trial Tariff for the full term of the Trial.
+By agreeing to participate in the Trial, participants have agreed to the application of the Trial Tariff for the full term of the Trial.
 However, we understand that personal and business circumstances can change, and TasNetworks will put a process in place to cater for Trial participants that need to withdraw from the Trial before its conclusion.
 This will be considered on a case-by-case basis.